 Day 27 was just depressing to paint.
 I didn’t like the quality of the photo I was painting from.
 I didn’t like the colors in the photo.
 And most of all, I didn’t like the body language of the subject.

-With the #30faces30days challenge on Sktchy, they send an inspiration image every morning to work from.
+With the portrait challenge paintings on Sktchy, they send an inspiration image every morning to work from.
 I didn’t like all the images and this happened to be one of them.
 Perhaps I should have skipped it but sometimes you get surprised by a painting when you forge ahead.
 No surprises here!

 Day 28 – The Dreaded Self-Portrait

 I honestly think if I had known this challenge involved a self-portrait I wouldn’t have signed up.
 I find self-portraits uncomfortable to paint and I’m not alone in this.
 Many other artists feel the same way with a few exceptions, of course.
 Rembrandt created nearly one hundred self-portraits.
 Good for you Rembrandt Harmenszoon van Rijn!

 The main benefit of the self-portrait is having a free model.
 I’m sure there are psychological benefits as well, but I haven’t thought much about that part of the exercise.
 For my portrait I took a black and white photo so I could once again create my own palette to work from.
 I had a huge problem blending out my hair for some reason (just like in real life!!!) and ended up leaving that part undone.
 I also ran out of time.

 Portrait Challenge Paintings Day 29 – Fast And Furious!

 This painting had another dreaded scarf!
 I ended up not painting it as shown in the inspiration photo because I had no time for that.
 I also wanted to keep the color palette simple and the scarf colors would have added too much visual chaos.